Smart Password Manager Grant

 This in-kind grant of software and services is underwritten by Campus Consortium technology vendor, and is designed to provide an institution with a Smart Password Manager solution.

 The Smart Password Manager Grant provides selected institutions an in-kind grant of software and services award up to $50,000 over a period of five years.
-The grant is intended at covering cost towards licensing, hosting, professional services, and support costs associated with the implementation of Smart Password Manager solution.
+The grant is intended at covering cost towards licensing, hosting, professional services, and support costs associated with the implementation of the Smart Password Manager solution.

-BENEFITS OF SMART PASSWORD MANAGER SOLUTION
+BENEFITS OF THE SMART PASSWORD MANAGER SOLUTION

 The Smart Password Manager service includes: